openafs-contrib/ansible-openafs/docs/source/usage.rst

 Installation Methods
 --------------------

-**OpenAFS** may be installed with prebuilt packages or built from source on the remote nodes.
+**OpenAFS** may be installed and updated with prebuilt packages or built from source on the remote nodes.
 The following installation methods are supported:

 * **managed** - Install with the distro's package manager (e.g., ``yum``, ``apt``).
 * **packages** - Install prebuilt packages (e.g. ``rpm``, ``dpkg``).
-* **bdist** - Install binary distribution with Transarc-style paths.
+* **bdist** - Install a binary distribution with Transarc-style paths.
-* **sdist** - Source distribution
-* **source** - Checkout source code with ``git`` then build and install binaries.
+* **source** - Install from source code.
-* **none** - Skip installation tasks; assume manual installation.
+* **none** - Skip installation tasks.

-Different installation methods may be used on each remote node, however the if installing a client and server on node, the installation method must be the same for the client and server roles.
+Different installation methods may be used on each remote node, however the if installing a client and server on the same node, the same installation method must be specific for both the client and server roles.

-The last installation method is stored on the remote node in a local fact file.
-Manual intervention is required if you want to change the installation method after an initial Ansible play to deploy **OpenAFS**.
+The installation method is stored id the ``/etc/ansible/facts.d/openafs.fact`` json file on the remote node.
+This file must be changed if you want to change the installation method after OpenAFS has already been installed.

 Inventory
 ---------